 - To label an experience “immersive” – in advance, and as a communications and marketing tool – requires deliberate design.

 - Interactivity is just one of many tools in the toolbox when it comes to creating immersion.
 It’s up to us to define the rest.

 - Should we invite, educate or “intuit” audiences into an experience?
 Are we all improvisational actors when it comes to immersive, or is there room for more than one way in?

 - It’s absolutely paramount that we define a taxonomy for immersion, so that we can better sell our experiences – and our industry! – to customers and clients.
 After all, we don’t want all the millions yet to become ardent fans like us to be burned and turn their noses up And The WXO is on the case with this…

 Want to dig deeper into some of the resources mentioned in this week’s Campfire?
 Here’s your Vol 20 reading list:

 Interested in taking part in discussions about experiences and the Experience Economy?
-Register your interest in becoming a member here to be the first to know about upcoming WXO events, both digital and IRL.
+Apply to become a member of the WXO here – to come to Campfires, become a better experience designer, and be listed in the WXO Black Book.

 [Featured image at top of this page is Perplexiplex at Meow Wolf Denver by Kennedy Cottrell.]